 How we could re-balance power using the “FRAND” i.e., Fair, Reasonable, and Non-Discriminatory Method?

-It is proposed that various negotiations relating to Intellectual Property need to be governed using the fair, reasonable, and non-discriminatory, i.e., “FRAND” terms.
+It is proposed that various negotiations relating to Intellectual Property need to be governed using fair, reasonable, and non-discriminatory, i.e., “FRAND” terms.
 Referring to various well-defined benchmarks will not only encourage dialogue, offers, and counteroffers, open as well as amicable negotiations but would also reduce litigation to a minimum.

 But it would be wrong to be optimistic in the first instance considering in mind the Apple v.
-Qualcomm battle which only further shows the convoluted as well as the ever-so-expensive nature of Intellectual Property licensing.
+Qualcomm battle only further shows the convoluted as well as the ever-so-expensive nature of Intellectual Property licensing.
 Apple was sued successfully by Qualcomm who alleged it for infringement of patents, further resulting in a ban on some of Apple’s models of the iPhone in China as well as Germany.
-The ban however excludes reseller sand some of these modes are still for the time being available to some extent.
-Though, there could be no immediate impact seen on Apple’s sale or public perception.
+The ban however excludes resellers and some of these modes are still for the time being available to some extent.
+Though, there could be no immediate impact seen on Apple’s sales or public perception.
 It is critical to keep a check on this situation’s development through 2019.
 Further, Intellectual Property licensing is no longer limited to hi-tech or technology companies comparing the likes of Huawei, HP, Microsoft, Apple, or Qualcomm.
 5G gradually arriving opens doors to various new sectors into the industry who as a priority need to improvise their IP regime.

 5G among the Cultural Clashes

 5G has shifted vastly from the traditional work of communications which aimed at connections between the internet and electronic devices, it has unlocked various opportunities of importance in vertical sectors.
-5G is focused on the development of technologies in various sectors such as healthcare, agriculture, automotive, mining as well as manufacture being industries where business cases which are compelling in nature lie.
+5G is focused on the development of technologies in various sectors such as healthcare, agriculture, automotive, mining as well as manufacture being industries where business cases that are compelling in nature lie.
 2019 is expected to see fruition coming to various innovations further raising complexity and various issues over how crucial components of connected products are to be licensed.
 Considering car manufacturers, they would have to reach the level of obtaining, researching as well as negotiating each function, chipset, and feature of their cars.

-Thus, a cultural clash is sure to be witnessed in 2019 were capitalizing on IP would be the aim of various vertical sectors.
+Thus, a cultural clash is sure to be witnessed in 2019 where capitalizing on IP would be the aim of various vertical sectors.
 The IoT is further expected to know all things about Intellectual Property further becoming technical experts.
 Failing to expertise in IP and the ‘FRAND’ regime would result in numerous litigations thereby stifling progress.

 Is education in IP necessary for efficiency in 5G?